pbyrne/end-of-year-stats/README.md

 export GITHUB_TOKEN='token'
 ```

 You can generate a new GitHub API token on [in your Personal access tokens page](https://github.com/settings/tokens).
+The token only needs "repo" access (to read private repository data).

 Usage
 -----